Tennessee State Route 47

-State Route 47 (SR 47) is a Tennessee State Highway located entirely within Dickson County.
+State Route 47 (SR 47) is a state highway located entirely within Dickson County, Tennessee.

 SR 47 is generally traversed only in part; the two termini are in fact only about 8 mi distant from each other, and are impracticable as a route from end-to-end, as the distance the highway runs is over twice this long.

 Route description

-State Route 47 begins as a secondary highway at an intersection with State Route 48 slightly southeast of downtown Dickson near the Fairgrounds.
+SR 47 begins as a secondary highway at an intersection with SR 48 slightly southeast of downtown Dickson near the Fairgrounds.
 In the Dickson city limits, it is known as East Walnut Street.
 Outside of Dickson, the road runs east through the communities of Colesburg and Burns.
-From Burns it runs east past the southern entrance to Montgomery Bell State Park in the Bakersworks community and then onto an intersection with U.S. Route 70 in western White Bluff.
+From Burns it runs east past the southern entrance to Montgomery Bell State Park in the Bakersworks community and then onto an intersection with U.S. Route 70 (US 70) in western White Bluff.

-At this point the highway is overlain by US 70 for approximately 1 mi; it then turns north as a primary highway to Charlotte, where it terminates just south of the downtown area with another intersection with State Route 48.
+At this point the highway is overlain by US 70 for approximately 1 mi; it then turns north as a primary highway to Charlotte, where it terminates just south of the downtown area with another intersection with SR 48.

 History

-The portion between White Bluff and Dickson represents the original routing of State Route 1/US 70 through the area; when the current US 70 was constructed (1939-1941) this road was redesignated as part of State Route 47.
+The portion between White Bluff and Dickson represents the original routing of SR 1/US 70 through the area; when the current US 70 was constructed (1939-1941) this road was redesignated as part of SR 47.